fdoebbelin/Wissen/Obsidian/Help/Obsidian Publish/Set up Google Analytics.md

 [Google Analytics](https://analytics.google.com) is a service that allows you to track traffic on your website.
-This page explains how to enable Google Analytics for your [[Introduction to Obsidian Publish|Obsidian Publish]] site.
+This page explains how to enable Google Analytics for your [Obsidian Publish](Introduction%20to%20Obsidian%20Publish.md) site.

 > [!important]
 > Before you enable Google Analytics, make sure that your local laws and regulations allow you to track your visitors.